John Wayne: Legacy

-Acting style
+Acting evaluation

 In 1974, film critic Charles Champlin wrote of Wayne: "Wayne is a motion picture actor, first, last and always, who defined as powerfully as anyone else what that means.
 From the lean and intense early days, in those low-cost dusters which still play on morning television, Wayne has had a presence which got through the lenses and shutters and onto the film undiminished."
 John Ford said of him: "He's not something out of a book, governed by acting rules.
 He portrays John Wayne, a rugged American guy.
 He's not one of those method actors, like they send out here from drama schools in New York.
 He's real, perfectly natural."
 Lee Strasberg observed that Wayne was similar to fellow actors Spencer Tracy and Gary Cooper, who "try not to act but be themselves".

 Wayne thought of himself as a reactor rather than an actor, and felt that the difference between good and bad acting was in acting and reacting.
 He explained this difference: "In a bad picture, you see them acting all over the place.
 In a good picture, they react in a logical way to a situation they're in, so the audience can identify with the actors."
 When asked about his approach to acting, Wayne commented: "I read dramatic lines undramatically and react to situations normally.
 This is not as simple as it sounds.
 I've spent a major portion of my life trying to do it well and I am not past learning it yet."
 Much like many actors of his generation, Wayne disliked method acting, and once said of them: "Let those actors who picked their noses get all the dialogue, just give me the close-up of reaction."